-A new, state-of-the-art, three-rink training facility and performance center that will redefine figure skating in New England.
+A new, best-in-class, three-rink training facility and performance center, opened in Fall of 2020, that is redefining figure skating in New England.

-The main entrance features a wall of glass doors leading to the main vestibule ready to welcome audiences to the Club's Performance Center for any type of ticketed event.
+The main entrance features a wall of glass doors leading to the main vestibule ready to welcome audiences to the Tenley E. Albright Performance Center for any type of ticketed event.

 The Tenley E. Albright Performance Center is the centerpiece of the Club’s new facility.
 An Olympic-sized arena, spectators will enjoy upholstered seating for 2,500 with a clear view of the ice surface and excellent acoustics, no matter where they are seated.
 The first five rows of seating retract to allow for ice-side dining during special events.
 They can also be reconfigured to flexibly meet the needs of various competitions.

-Founded by world-renowned sports orthopedic specialist and the Director of Sports Medicine at Boston Children’s Hospital, Dr. Lyle Micheli, the Center will provide over 4,000 square feet of space to train Club skaters with all of their off-ice strength and conditioning requirements.
-In addition, the Center’s space will include examination and treatment rooms, offices for sports psychology and nutrition, on-site physical therapy, and an x-ray imaging room for any immediate examination requirements.
+Founded by world-renowned sports orthopedic specialist and the Director of Sports Medicine at Boston Children’s Hospital, Dr. Lyle Micheli, the Center provides over 4,000 square feet of space to train Club skaters with all of their off-ice strength and conditioning requirements.
+In addition, the Center’s space includes examination and treatment rooms, offices for sports psychology and nutrition, on-site physical therapy, a high altitude training room and x-ray imaging for any immediate examination requirements.

-The center also includes sound-dampened walls for privacy and focus.
-The off-ice dance programming will focus on increasing the artistic performance and movement of skaters, as well as exposing them to a wide variety of dance disciplines.
-Classes of varying levels and styles will be open to the Club membership for improving performance, technical prowess and just for fun.
+The Club’s dance studio boasts 1,600 square feet of dancing space to meet a continuously growing need for off-ice dance training and choreography space.
+The Studio features mirrored walls, and both natural and theatrical lighting, as well as a retractable curtain divider for separate group classes and activities.
+The Studio also includes sound-dampened walls for privacy and focus.
+The off-ice dance programming focuses on increasing the artistic performance and movement of skaters, as well as exposing them to a wide variety of dance disciplines.
+Classes of varying levels and styles are open to the Club membership for improving performance, technical prowess and just for fun.

-Removed from the Club’s ordinary bustle, the Club Lounge will be a sophisticated, private space limited to Club members and their guests boasting a bird’s-eye view of both the Performance Center and Rink Two.
-The lounge will include dinner seating for 200 served by the adjacent professional kitchen which is managed by an executive chef on staff.
-The space will feature a dining room, reception area and lounge, fireplace, variable lighting, high-end finishes, and walls of glass.
-During the day, members can use the Lounge to relax, watch TV, connect with friends, and watch some great skating.
-The Lounge will also host social gatherings and private events.
+Removed from the Club’s ordinary bustle, the Club Lounge is a sophisticated, private space limited to Club members and their guests boasting a bird’s-eye view of both the Performance Center and the West Rink.
+The Club Lounge includes dinner seating for 200 served by the adjacent professional kitchen which is managed by an executive chef on staff.
+The space features a dining room, reception area and lounge, fireplace, variable lighting, high-end finishes and walls of glass.
+During the day, members can use the space to relax, watch TV, connect with friends, and watch some great skating.
+The Club Lounge will also host social gatherings and private events.

-The Club’s library has been established as a dedicated student study center during the weekdays, and as an all-purpose study and work center for students and adults alike during the evenings and weekends.
-It will be an established quiet zone during all regular hours of operation and cell phones will not be allowed for conversations.
+The Academic Center has been established as a dedicated student study center during the weekdays, and as an all-purpose study and work center for students and adults alike during the evenings and weekends.
+It is an established quiet zone during all regular hours of operation and cell phones are not be allowed for conversations.

 Home to a large, invaluable collection of Club trophies, medals, and memorabilia, the trophy room will showcase the Club’s storied history and achievements over the past century.
 It will highlight the Club’s founders, officials, coaches, and competitors who have advanced the Club and the sport of figure skating.